Accounts Payable Associate

 Maintaining accurate records of all financial transactions

-Q4.
-What is the important of accounting
+Q. What is the importance of accounting?

 Accounting is important for businesses to track financial transactions, make informed decisions, and comply with regulations.